yo1dog/controls-dat-json/README.md

 property        |description
 ----------------|-----------
 `isAnalog`      | If this input is an analog input (`true`) or digital (`false`).
 `mameInputPort` | This is the MAME input port that is sent data to.
 The value is a constant defined by MAME that represents a game input.
-The value must be one of the types defined in the MAME input ports definitions map ([`/json/mameInputPortDefMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/mameInputPortDefMap.json)) For example, if  "was pressed" data was sent to the P1_BUTTON1 input port, the ROM would receive "P1_BUTTON1 was pressed" and would cause your character to jump if you were playing Donkey Kong Jr or shoot if you were playing Centipede.
+The value must be one of the types defined in the [MAME Input Port Definition Map](#mame-input-port-definition-map).
+For example, if  "was pressed" data was sent to the P1_BUTTON1 input port, the ROM would receive "P1_BUTTON1 was pressed" and would cause your character to jump if you were playing Donkey Kong Jr or shoot if you were playing Centipede.
 Or maybe it would activate the left-arrow if you were playing Dance Dance Revolution.
 `label`         | The user friendly description of how the input effects the game.
 This is usually text from the game's instruction card (ex: "Jump", "Shoot", "High Kick", etc.).
 If this input is digital (isAnalog = false) then only `label` will be defined.
 If this input is analog (isAnalog = true) then only `negLabel` and `posLabel` will be defined.